qaumann/vibro-acoustic-mor/README.md

 The archive contains the following subdirectories:

 * `models`: contains the benchmark models.
+* `output`: contains a file for each benchmark with the raw result data compiled to one file.
+* `presampling`: contains the data resulting from presampling strategies.
 * `results`: contains all the computed results of the numerical experiments.
 Re-running the experiments will overwrite the content.
 * `slurmscripts`: contains SLURM scripts to run experiments on the